dellsystem/dellsystem.github.io/tech.md

 * [Tech Workers Coalition](https://techworkerscoalition.org/), an excellent group of tech workers focused on building worker power in the tech industry
 	* an interview with two organisers for Logic Magazine: [A World to Win](https://logicmag.io/tat-a-world-to-win/)
 	* an explanation of what they do, for Notes From Below: [Tech workers, platform workers, and workers’ inquiry](http://www.notesfrombelow.org/article/tech-workers-platform-workers-and-workers-inquiry)
+	* transcript of a panel at Left Forum in June 2018: [Towards an Organized Tech Industry—Part One](http://www.notesfrombelow.org/article/towards-an-organized-tech-industry-part-one)
 * The [Democratic Socialists of America](http://www.dsausa.org/)
 	* [The San Francisco chapter](https://twitter.com/dsa_sf) (not explicitly tech but they often organise stuff around the industry, given the location)
 	* [The Silicon Valley chapter](https://twitter.com/SV_DSA) (same)